 Series overview of LOVE THAT BOB a.k.a.
 THE BOB CUMMINGS SHOW previously published here for the one hundredth anniversary of the star's birth in 2008 at this link.

-Bob's widowed sister Margaret is concerned about her son Chuck (now in college) being influenced by Uncle Bob's "attitude towards women".
+Bob's widowed sister Margaret is concerned about her son Chuck (now in college) being influenced by Uncle Bob's attitude towards women.
 Model Gwendolyn is the latest to be hinting about marriage, so Bob creatively gives her the brushoff with a (technically truthful) story about a trip of "undetermined length".
 Chuck witnesses this, and Margaret witnesses her son trying out some of Uncle Bob's lines.

-Bob is unrepetant when she confronts him, advising her that it's about time she stopped playing "Mother Hen" and started going out herself since Chuck is about to "fly the coop".
-The ladies' man comes to regret this somewhat heated advice when he brings his latest model (Barbara Lang) over for a date and ends up with no car, jacket, food or credit card to impress her with.
+Bob is unrepentant when she confronts him, advising her that it's about time she stopped playing "Mother Hen" and started going out herself since Chuck is about to "fly the coop".
+The ladies' man comes to regret this heated advice when he brings his latest model (Barbara Lang) over for a date and ends up with no car, jacket, food or credit card to impress her with.

 Nearly 150 episodes in, and only a half season from the finish line, LOVE THAT BOB is still exactly the same show it was at its January 1955 outset, which is a good thing.
-The youth revolution is still in the (now near) future, so Chuck is still Grasshopper to Bob's Master Po on all matters of the "fair sex".
+The youth revolution is still in the (now near) future, so Chuck is still Grasshopper to Bob's Master Po on all matters of the fair sex.
 Schultzy is still pining for Bob, normally on his side but all too eager to give the playboy photographer his comeuppance in this case (since it involves foiling his latest attempt to bed a beautiful model).

 LOVE THAT BOB was always a show that can be appreciated on two different levels.
 It's a well written Fifties sitcom, with misunderstandings and wit not unlike that of Henning's later smash THE BEVERLY HILLBILLIES, only more sexual.
 Much more.
 It's also well directed and acted (Davis won two Emmys and Cummings was nominated three times).
 But it isn't much of a stretch to see it as the 1950's equivalent of (say) a Playboy or Penthouse photographer who has been really affected by 15+ years of scantily clad models half his age throwing themselves at him, and----oh Hell, you have the link to the series overview in the first paragraph, just read it!
 Whether you consider it "good TV", or "so bad it's good" TV, LOVE THAT BOB is a must see.

-Oh, and how did Bob do this episode? .500.
+I'd say he batted .500.
 He had to have scored with Gwendolyn, but definitely struck out with Doris.